Viper Documentation

 - Pick the source chain — the chain you're sending FROM.

-- Pick the source token — native, USDC, or USDT.
+- Pick the source token — native, USDC, or USDT, or USDG on Robinhood.

 - Enter an amount — preset percentages (25 / 50 / 75 / Max) or a custom value.

-- Pick the destination chain — pagination supports 12 destinations.
+- Pick the destination chain — paginated, 9 per page.

-- Pick the destination token — native, USDC, or USDT.
+- Pick the destination token — native, USDC, or USDT, or USDG on Robinhood (availability depends on the destination chain — see Tokens above).

 - Pick the destination address — your bot wallet on the destination chain (default, when available), or paste a custom address.